The Sluice gates

 Carlo Scoccianti

-Oasi WWF Stagni di Focognano, Campi Bisenzio (Florence)
+Protected area of the WWF Oasis Stagni di Focognano, Campi Bisenzio (Florence).

-Typical suburban area characterized by a extremely simplified landscape, with extensively cultivated fields and old country roads littered by small illegal dumps tips.
+Typical suburban area characterised by an extremely simplified landscape, with intensively cultivated fields and old country roads littered with small illegal dumping sites.
+The area was also marked by a scattering of illegally built shacks and hunting hides, in some cases erected with reinforced concrete.

 Type of intervention

-Search and preparation of stone slabs (old sluice gates).
-Positioning of these in the bed of a lake.
-All undertaken with the aid of mechanical equipment (tractors) and the manual intervention on the part of volunteers (Social-Art intervention).
+Search for and preparation of the stone slabs (old sluice gates).
+The slabs were positioned on the lake bed with the use of mechanical equipment (tractors) and the involvement of dozens of volunteers (social art intervention).